 Before discussing loading and weighing, we need to explain some common weight terms.
 We'll use abbreviations in our discussion.
+The ratings are shown on the Carrying Capacity Tag.
 These terms are:

-GVWR (Gross Vehicle Weight Rating)\
+GVWR (Gross Vehicle Weight Rating)

 means the maximum permissible weight of this motor home.
 The GVWR is equal to or greater than the sum of the Unloaded Vehicle Weight plus the Net Carrying Capacity.